micahwierenga/css-box-model-and-positioning/readme.md

 ![css position relative](https://i.imgur.com/LRd7lBy.png)

 The relative positioning on the parent is what matters here.
-This what would happen if we forgot that:
+This is what would happen if we forgot that:

 ![](https://i.imgur.com/0vGcPFL.png)